 All That Glitters Is Green And Gold

 The one thing each of McCoy’s winners had in common is that they all sported the famous green and gold silks of one of Sir Anthony’s biggest supporters over the years, JP McManus.
-With eight wins in total, McManus does seem to have a particular affinity with this race.
+With nine wins in total, McManus does seem to have a particular affinity with this race.
 He has of course been aided by owning some of the very best two mile hurdlers in recent times, with the likes of Binocular and Buveur D’Air landing the Champion Hurdle in addition to this contest.
 Given the quality of field this race regularly attracts, that duo likely won’t be the last past or future Champion Hurdlers to come home in front.

 JP McManus’s Christmas Hurdle Wins